benlasko/software_advice_web_scraper/README.md

-# A Beautiful Soup web scraper to scrape every product page at softwareadvice.com.
+# A Beautiful Soup web scraper to scrape all product pages at softwareadvice.com.

 ![alice](images/alice_in_software_land.png)